Green Iguana Care

 Constipation: Most iguanas defecate every day or every other day.
 Others do so twice daily, and still others regularly skip two days.
 If it seems as though your iguana is not defecating as often as it should, then soak it for 20-30 minutes in lukewarm water.
 This action will sometimes stimulate iguanas to defecate.
 If this fails, you should contact your veterinarian.
 Other conditions such as parasites, intestinal torsion (twisted intestines), bloat, bladder stones and egg binding can be mistaken for constipation.
 If left untreated, these conditions can lead to severe infections and fatal complications.

-External Parasites: Mites are blood sucking parasites and are common causes of skin irritation, black spots on skin, ulceration and in severe cases anemia in infected iguanas.
+External Parasites: Mites are blood sucking parasites and are common causes of skin irritation, black spots on skin, ulceration and, in severe cases, anemia in infected iguanas.
 These mites can be black or red.
 Your iguana’s enclosure should be thoroughly cleaned and disinfected.
 You may use a bleach solution (one part bleach to ten parts water) for disinfection.
 You must rinse those areas thoroughly after cleaning.
 All branches, rocks, substrates, bowls and dishes must be soaked well in dilute bleach solution.
 Soaking your iguana in clean warm water will drown many of the mites.
 These mites feed on blood and heavy infestations can lead to fatal blood loss.
 In addition, these mites can spread bacterial infections.
-See handout on mites/ticks.
+Please refer to Reptile Skin Mites, by Steven D. Garner, DVM, DABVP Diplomate, for more detailed information.

 Lethargy: Similar to anorexia, lethargy (decreased activity) is a symptom of a larger problem.
 It usually accompanies disease.
 Make appropriate adjustments in temperature, lighting and diet.
 If your iguana’s activity level does not improve, further evaluation by a veterinarian is recommended.